beling/book-pl/src/ch15-02-deref.md

 ### Using `Box<T>` Like a Reference

-We can rewrite the code in Listing 15-6 to use a `Box<T>` instead of a reference; the dereference operator will work as shown in Listing 15-7:
+We can rewrite the code in listing 15-6 to use a `Box<T>` instead of a reference; the dereference operator will work as shown in listing 15-7:

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-07/src/main.rs}}